 The second-year seminar, taught by Prof. Nick Gulotta, builds upon the first-year foundation and equips fellows with the tools and techniques for collective problem-solving and public policymaking.
 Fellows learn about budgets, communication strategies, and advocacy methods, all in the service of addressing the issues you’re interested in.

 We encourage you to participate in a summer internship between the first and second years of the fellowship that fits your goals, as well as those of the program.
-Full-time, unpaid interns who work for at least 9 weeks at nonprofit organizations or government agencies can receive a $5,500 stipend.
+Full-time, unpaid interns who work for 300 hours at nonprofit organizations or government agencies can receive a $5,500 stipend.
 This stipend will be adjusted for paid or shorter internships.

 We emphasize professional development in the seminar by helping you plan for your careers, develop your resumes and cover letters, and network.
 We invite a range of guest speakers, including alumni fellows, to discuss what they do and how they got there.
 Fellows are also required to attend special events and networking opportunities.